velsa/notion-ts-client/README.md

 Generates an easy to use and fully typed API to access and modify the data in your Notion Databases!

-## Usage:

-- Cloudflare DNS
-- Cloudflare workers
-- Reverse proxy implementation
-- TypeScript

 ## Supports:

 - Basic page methods: `getPage` and `updatePage`
-- Query with typed filters and sorts
+- Database query with typed filters and sorts

 <br/>